What is Anxiety and How Can Therapy Help?

 - Offer understanding, interventions, guidance and support.

-To read about CBT and how it can support anxiety.
+To read about the following approaches and how they can support your anxiety: